mumsnet/php-fpm-laravel/README.md

 }
 ```

-Start your new testlaravel service and restart the router service and you should be able to access it:
+Now you can run `docker-compose build` and `docker-compose up` and restart the router service and you
+should be able to access your new Laravel microservice:

 https://lhYOURNAME.devmn.net/service/testlaravel